 IAEA

 The International Atomic Energy Agency (IAEA) was created in 1957 within the United Nations framework.
 The Agency plays a key role in ensuring compliance with the 1968 Nuclear Non-Proliferation Treaty (NPT), which is the cornerstone of global efforts to prevent the spread of nuclear weapons.
-Under the NPT, non-nuclear-weapon States Parties commit not to manufacture or otherwise acquire nuclear weapons or other nuclear explosive devices while nuclear-weapon States parties commit not to assist, encourage or induce any non-nuclear-weapon State party to manufacture or otherwise acquire nuclear weapons or other nuclear explosive devices in any way.
+Under the NPT, non-nuclear-weapon States Parties commit to not manufacture or otherwise acquire nuclear weapons or other nuclear explosive devices.
+The nuclear-weapon States parties commit to not assist, encourage or induce any non-nuclear-weapon State party to manufacture or otherwise acquire nuclear weapons or other nuclear explosive devices in any way.

 You can read more about the IAEA here.